mgormley/pypipeline/README.md

 Standard install: This will do a standard install of an egg with a fixed version.

-    python setup.py install
+    sudo python setup.py install

-Developer install: This install will just create a link to the source directory.
+Developer install for user: This install will just create a link to the source directory.

+    python setup.py develop --user

+For a system wide developer install:

     sudo pip install -e .